codeforamerica/Python-API-Module/README.md

 1. Read through the `api` and `tests` directories.
 2. Read through files in the `examples` directory.
+  * This is where you'll see how to properly subclass the `API` class.
 3. Write tests and new API wrappers accordingly.